geoff-mo/1st-repo/README.md

 # Race-mapper

-The purpose of this project is to map any type of sporting races worldwide.
+The purpose of this project is to map any type of sporting events worldwide.

 OSM will be the map used for this project.